 According to industry sources cited by Taiwanese publication DigiTimes, VCMA (voice coil motor) and other component suppliers have still seen no cutback in orders for the new iPhones and are gearing up for shipments for the next generation of Apple’s iPhone SE series slated for launch in the first half of 2022.

-The 2022 iPhone SE will reportedly launch in the first half of the year and feature 3GB memory, while the 2023 iPhone SE will feature more significant changes, including a larger display and 4GB memory.
+The 2022 iPhone SE will reportedly launch in the year’s first half and feature 3GB memory, while the 2023 iPhone SE will feature more significant changes, including a larger display and 4GB memory.

 Display analyst Ross Young previously said that Apple is working on a new 4.7-inch iPhone SE with 5G connectivity for launch in 2022, followed by a successor iPhone SE model with a 5.7-inch to a 6.1-inch LCD display in 2024, as per the report.

-The 2022 iPhone SE is expected to retain the design and 4.7-inch display of the current model and add 5G connectivity, but it is not clear if it will contain either the A14 or A15 chip, the report said.
+The report said that the 2022 iPhone SE is expected to retain the design and 4.7-inch display of the current model and add 5G connectivity, but it is unclear if it will contain either the A14 or A15 chip.